 To view the Resource Library Click here.

 To contribute to the document, please contact the CYPSC Co-ordinator.

-This is Me / Seo Misa: Successful Transitioning from Pre-School to Primary School
+This is Me / Seo Mise: Successful Transitioning from Pre-School to Primary School

 Roscommon and Galway CYPSCs recently launched a joint initiative to support the transition of children from pre-school to primary school called “This is Me” / "Seo Misa".

 The “This is Me” / "Seo Mise" booklet enables early years practitioners to record information about what a child can do by the time he or she is leaving pre-school.
 This precious booklet is then shared with the Junior Infant teacher whose class the child will be starting primary school in.
 This helps the teacher to get to know each child coming in to their class.
 Copies of booklet are available in English and Irish from the CYPSC Coordinator.

 To view the English version of the booklet click here

 To view the Irish version of the booklet click here